PandaWood/Simple-MAPI.NET/README.md

 But it's the only way, I know, to invoke the default Email client and set subject/body and attachments on Windows.

-It still works on Windows 10 and we'll keep using it until it stops.
+It still works on Windows 10, with Outlook as the email client.

 ## How to use